Khalid Hassan Milu: Illness and death

-During the time he was sick, he and his family lived in Tongi.
-They resided in Safiuddin Road.
-He had to stop singing for a while due to his illness which caused his family to financially struggle.
+During the time he was sick, Milu and his family lived in Tongi at Safiuddin Road, where his in-laws lived.
+He had to stop singing while he was sick, which caused his family to financial struggle.
 Although his relatives helped his family while he was sick, they weren't able to afford any treatment for Milu.
+Pritom has said in an interview that Milu didn't receive revenue for the work he did when he needed it.
+If Milu received revenue, he could've gotten treatment with those funds.
+But instead, they had to go for charity.

-He went to Bumrungrad International Hospital in Bangkok, Thailand for treatment on May 19, 2004 with the help of Hanif Sanket, James, Baby Naznin, Izaz Khan Swapon, Andrew Kishore, Fakir Alamgir as well as other artists who raised funds for him.
-He came back to Bangladesh on May 25, 2004 after his treatment.
+Milu went to Bumrungrad International Hospital in Bangkok, Thailand for treatment on May 19, 2004 with the help of Hanif Sanket, James, Baby Naznin, Izaz Khan Swapon (Samina Chowdhury's husband), Andrew Kishore, Fakir Alamgir as well as other artists who raised funds for him.
+He came back to Bangladesh on 25 May 2004 after his treatment.